linxchaos/bulk-downloader-for-reddit/README.md

 See the [Interpret from source code](docs/INTERPRET_FROM_SOURCE.md) page for more information.

 ## 🔨 Setting up the program
-### 🖼 IMGUR API

-You need to create an imgur developer app in order API to work.
-Go to https://api.imgur.com/oauth2/addclient and login.

-IMGUR will redirect you to homepage instead of API form page.
-After you log in, open the above link manually.
-Fill the form in the link (It does not really matter what you fill it with.
-You can write www.google.com to the callback url)

-After you send the form, it will redirect you to a page where it shows your **imgur_client_id** and **imgur_client_secret**.
-Type in those values into program respectively.

 ### 📽 ffmpeg Library

 Program needs **ffmpeg software** to add audio to some video files.
 However, installing it is **voluntary**.
 Although the program can still run with no errors without the ffmpeg library, some video files might have no sound.